pixelastic/norska/modules/docs/src/images.md

 Thanks to this CDN, images can be resized, compressed, blurred and turned into grayscale directly from the Pug markup.

-Alternatively, Cloudinary can be used in place of `images.weserv.nl`, but you need to have a Cloudinary account for that.
-If you pass a `cloudinary` key to the `options` object, the value of the `cloudinary` key will be used as your bucket name for Cloudinary.

-In addition to the previous `options`, the following keys can be used as well:

-- `pixelify` to render a pixellated image.
-The size of the pixels can be any number between `1` (large pixels) to `200` (small pixels)
+If you have a Cloudinary bucket, you can alternatively use it instead of Weserv but setting your `cloudinary` key in `norska.config.js` to your Cloudinary bucket name.
+You can overwrite it on a per-image basis by passing a `cloudinary` key to your `+img` options if needed.

 ### Options